Centennial Divorce Attorneys

 3. The court may order both spouses to go through mediation to negotiate any existing issues and reach a mutually beneficial agreement to present to the judge.
 Each party has the right to request their lawyer’s presence during those meetings.

-If any issue remains contested after the mediation process, the judge reviews and resolves them before issuing a Decree of Dissolution of Marriage and any support orders necessary such as child custody orders if you share minor children.
+If any issue remains contested after the mediation process, the judge reviews and resolves them before issuing a Decree of Dissolution of Marriage and any support orders necessary such as custody orders if you share minor children.

 Dissolution of Marriage vs. Legal Separation

-A dissolution of marriage, commonly referred to as a divorce, permanently terminates your marriage.
+dissolution of marriage permanently terminates your marriage.
 Both parties are then free to remarry.
+However, legal separation means you and your spouse remain legally married and cannot marry someone else.

-However, legal separation means that you and your spouse remain legally married and are not at liberty to marry someone else.
-This may be a useful solution for couples whose faith does not permit divorce or if you wish to maintain certain benefits possible due to your marital status.
+This may be a helpful solution for couples whose faith does not permit divorce or if you wish to maintain certain benefits possible due to your marital status.

 It follows that separation and divorce share many of the same elements, such as: